-- Using Hierarchical Verilog Designs, on page 92

-- Creating a Hierarchical Verilog Design, on page 92

-- synthesis Macro, on page 94

-- Include Files, on page 94
+- Using Hierarchical Verilog Designs, on page 106 - Creating a Hierarchical Verilog Design, on page 106 - synthesis Macro, on page 108 - text Macro, on page 109

-- text Macro, on page 95

 Using Hierarchical Verilog Designs

 The software accepts and processes hierarchical Verilog designs.
 You create hierarchy by instantiating a module or a built-in gate primitive within another module.